Ugwum/Plan-A-Challenge1/README.md

 # Plan-A-Challenge1

-# This is a simple guide to setup and Deploying and Running the kuberntes cluster with a little node js microservice deployed
+# This is a simple guide to setup, deploy and Run the kuberntes cluster with a node js microservice

+# Prerequisites

-This is a simple guide to install and step kubernetes cluster on window
+This is a simple guide to install and step kubernetes cluster locally preferrably windows

 1. Install/ Setup Hyper-V & Docker in order to use Kubernetes.